 On September 29, 2001, the Company received a loan of \$500,000 from the National Insurance Board.
 The loan bears interest at a rate of 4% per annum and is repayable by semi-annual instalments totalling \$45,989 due in June and December, on account of principal and interest which commenced in June 2002.
-It is secured by a letter of comfort from the Ministry of Finance.
+The loan is secured by a letter of comfort from the Ministry of Finance and matures in 2015.